 Make a dusting powder of dried wormwood leaves, dried Shasta daisies (contains pyrethrum), dried lavender blossoms, dried lemon balm or lemon thyme, ½ cup tapioca starch as a carrier.
 Add 5 drops of tea tree, cedarwood, and eucalyptus eo.
 Put all ingredients in a food processor and process until it is evenly blended and of even consistency.
 Sprinkle on your pet’s bedding.
 May also be sprinkled on your pet’s coat, and worked in with your fingers.

-3. Ear mites or ear irritation.
-Mix ¼ cup of olive oil, 1 tbsp. calendula infused oil, 1 tsp. balm of gilead infused oil, 5 drops tea tree eo, and 5 drops lavender eo.
+Mix 1/4 cup of olive oil, 1 tbsp. calendula infused oil, 1 tsp. balm of gilead infused oil, 5 drops tea tree eo, and 5 drops lavender eo.
 Place 1 ml into your pet’s ear and massage the base of the ear.
 Stand back and let your pet shake its head.
 Repeat in the other eat.
 Use of this oil will kill ear mites.
 Use it for a week.
 If symptoms abate, leave off a week and repeat for another week to kill any new mites before they lay eggs.
 (For cats omit tea tree eo and use only lavender oil).

 How have you used herbs to treat pet and/or livestock ailments?